OfficeDev/office-js-docs-pr/docs/outlook/smart-alerts-onmessagesend-walkthrough.md

 ## Debug your add-in

-For guidance on how to troubleshoot your Smart Alerts add-in, see the "Troubleshooting checklist" section of [Configure your Outlook add-in for event-based activation](autolaunch.md#troubleshooting-checklist).
+For guidance on how to troubleshoot your Smart Alerts add-in, see the "Troubleshooting guide" section of [Configure your Outlook add-in for event-based activation](autolaunch.md#troubleshooting-checklist).

 ## Deploy to users